elenasacristan/CookBook/Readme.md

-- The final website differs from the original wire-frames because when working on the design sometimes I found nicer ways to display the different sections.
+- The final website differs from the original wire-frames because when working on the design sometimes I found more appropriate way to display the different sections.